 In 2017, Team 85 participated in the FIRST Steamworks, an extremely hands-on game featuring the first ever in-game human player, the pilot.
-Robots gathered wiffle-ball like “fuel” and launched it into boilers, creating steam to power the airship.
+Robots gathered wiffle-ball-like “fuel” and launched it into boilers which powered the airship.
 Gears were placed onto hooks and hoisted into the airship, used to repair the broken machine.
-Team 85 were runners-up at the St Joseph regional competition, and came in eleventh at the West Michigan District competition, as well as winning the Judges’ award.
-Team 85 ranked 22nd at the State competition, winning our division.
+Team 85 was a runner-up at the St Joseph regional competition, and came in eleventh at the West Michigan District competition, and also won the Judges’ award.
+Team 85 ranked 22nd at the State competition, where we won our division.
 Our final stop was in St Louis, Missouri, for the Worlds Championship.
-We finished our season in 44th place out of 75 teams in our division at worlds, kicked out of the competition in our divisional quarterfinals.
-Overall, Team 85 enjoyed a successful and busy season.
+We finished our season in 44th place out of 75 teams in our division at worlds, eliminated in our divisional quarterfinals.
+Overall, Team 85 enjoyed a successfully busy season.

 In 2016, Team 85 played FIRST Stronghold, a game that involves a field of interchangeable defenses, that opposing teams have to defeat to gain access to the enemy tower.
 Teams could weaken the tower by shooting boulders into either the high or low goal.
-We went to the Lake View District event where won the district event, and the Engineering Inspiration award.
-In addition Team 85 went to the GVSU District competition, were we came in second place and won the Chairman's award!
-Onward to the FIM State Competition Team 85 gave it our all, but didn't make it past the octo-finals.
-Lastly we ventured out to St. Louis for World Championship were we ended our season as semi-finalist in the Carver Divison!
+The team went to the Lake View District event where we won the district event and the Engineering Inspiration award.
+In addition, Team 85 went to the GVSU District competition, were we came in second place and won the Chairman's award!
+At the FIM State Competition, we gave it our all, but didn't make it past the octo-finals.
+Lastly we ventured out to St. Louis for World Championship were we ended our season as semi-finalists in the Carver Divison!

 2015: (BOB's 20th Anniversary)